-6. Store in airtight containers in cool, dark place.
+6. Store in airtight containers in a cool, dark place.

 Once dry, mushrooms have a really dense flavor, so you don’t have to use as many.
 You can choose to rehydrate them by placing them in a shallow dish with boiling water or stock.
-If they are going into a sauce or stew or soup, I tend to just toss the dried ones in.
-If they are going into a meatloaf or stroganoff, I rehydrate them first.
+If they are going into a sauce, stew, or soup, I tend to just toss the dried ones in.
+If they are going to be put into a meatloaf or stroganoff, I rehydrate them first.

 If you’re not yet ready to jump on the dehydrating bandwagon (you should, it’s SO easy!), you can also freeze your mushrooms for storage!